CharlieInRain/docs-site/docs/index.md

 ## Technology Details
 Continue reading below if you are interested in what is happening under the hood!

-- [Binance Chain as a Block Chain](blockchain.md): about consensus, software stack, network layout and roles.
+- [BNB Beacon Chain as a Block Chain](blockchain.md): about consensus, software stack, network layout and roles.
-- [Connect to Binance Chain](chain-access.md): how to connect to Binance Chain and DEX via different ways.
+- [Connect to BNB Beacon Chain](chain-access.md): how to connect to BNB Beacon Chain and DEX via different ways.
-- [Run a Binance Chain full node](fullnode.md): how to run a full node and become part of the p2p network of Binance Chain.
+- [Run a BNB Beacon Chain full node](fullnode.md): how to run a full node and become part of the p2p network of BNB Beacon Chain.
-- [Run a Binance Chain light client](light-client.md): how to run a light client.
+- [Run a BNB Beacon Chain light client](light-client.md): how to run a light client.
-- [Binance Chain Governance](governance.md): about proposal, vote, and join as a validator.
+- [BNB Beacon Chain Governance](governance.md): about proposal, vote, and join as a validator.

 ## Acknowledgement
 Thanks to the [community, our partners and supporters](acknowledgement.md).